Most recent update: 15 March 2021

 7. Period of storage

-We generally store your personal data for only as long as is necessary to fulfil the purpose of the respective data processing or if you request that we delete your personal data for other legitimate reasons (see Article 17 of the GDPR).
-After these storage periods have expired or if you have made a legitimate request for us to delete your data, we assess in each case whether certain personal data is still required for (other) legitimate purposes and, if not, whether other contractual or legal periods for preserving the data do not stand in the way of an erasure of the personal data.
-In these cases, we will continue to store the pertinent personal data as long as is necessary to fulfil this (other) legitimate purpose or for the period of the respective contractual or legal period for preserving the data.
-The data will however be made unavailable for other purposes and then permanently deleted after the respective last contractual or legal period for its preservation has expired.
+In general, we only store personal data for as long as this is necessary to fulfil the purpose of the respective data processing or if you request us to delete the personal data for other justified reasons ((see Article 17 of the GDPR)).
+After expiry of these storage periods or upon your justified request for deletion, we will check in each case whether certain personal data are still required for (other) legitimate purposes and, if not, whether contractual or statutory storage periods conflict with deletion of the personal data.
+In these cases, the personal data concerned will be retained for as long as necessary to fulfil this (other) legitimate purpose or for the duration of the respective contractual or statutory retention period for these purposes.
+For other purposes, however, they are blocked and then permanently deleted after expiry of the respective last contractual or statutory retention period.

-We store the technical communication data contained in the logfiles (see section 3.1.) for purposes of easily and securely administering our website and for measuring, analysing and improving our website for no more than six months.
+We store the technical communication data contained in the server log files (see section 3.1.) for no longer than six months for the purposes of easy and secure administration of our website and for the purposes of measuring, analysing and improving our website.

-The session cookies set by us are deleted when you close your browser.
-We delete the persistent cookies used by us after no more than six months (on cookies, see section 3.2.).
-The personal data collected by Google Analytics are immediately deleted upon the anonymisation of the IP address (see section 3.3.).
+The session cookies we use are deleted when you close your browser.
+We delete the persistent cookies we use after a maximum of six months (see section 3.2. on cookies).
+The personal data collected via Google Analytics are deleted immediately with anonymisation of the IP addresses (see section 3.3.).

-The data linked to your customer account / broker account (on this point, see sections 4.2 and 4.3) are stored as long as your user account exists.
-You can delete your user account at any time by sending us an email at email@example.com or sending a message to the address given in our imprint.
+The personal data collected via the contact form (see section 4.1.) is stored by us for six months for processing and answering the enquiry and in the event of follow-up questions. the data associated with your account / broker account (see sections 4.2. and 4.3.) is stored for as long as your user account exists.
+You can delete your user account at any time by sending us an e-mail to firstname.lastname@example.org or a message to the address given in the imprint.

-The data collected for purposes of sending out the newsletter (see section 4.4) are stored as long as is necessary for the newsletter to be sent out.
-If you unsubscribe from the newsletter, your data are deleted.
+The data collected for sending the newsletter (see section 4.4.) is stored for as long as it is necessary to send the newsletter.
+If you cancel the newsletter, your data will be deleted.

 To the extent that legal conditions in accordance with Article 15 et seq. of the GDPR are given, you have the following rights regarding the personal data stored by us (so-called rights of data subject):

-- You have the right to obtain from us at any time confirmation as to whether and what categories of personal data concerning you are stored with us, the purposes for which they are being processed and which recipients or categories of recipients receive these data, if applicable.
+You have the right to obtain from us at any time confirmation as to whether personal data and which categories of personal data about you are stored by us, the purposes they are processed and which recipients or categories of recipients may receive them.
 Furthermore, you have the right to obtain from us the additional information about your personal data referred to in Article 15 of the GDPR (right of access).

-- You have the right to withdraw the consent you have given at any time.
+You also have the right to revoke the consent you have given at any time.

-- You moreover have the right to object to data processing in the case of processing that lies in the legitimate interests of the controller or a third party in accordance with point (f) Article 6(1) of the GDPR (see sections Error!
-Reference source not found.,Error!
-Reference source not found., Error!
-Reference source not found and Error!
-Reference source not found.) where the legal conditions in accordance with Article 21 of the GDPR are given.
+In addition, have the right to object to data processing in the case of processing that lies in the legitimate interests of the controller or a third party in accordance with point (f) Article 6(1) of the GDPR where the legal conditions in accordance with Article 21 of the GDPR are given.

-To exercise your data subject rights you can contact us at any time at email@example.com.
+To assert your rights as a data subject, you can contact us at any time at email@example.com.

 Additionally, you have the right to lodge a complaint with a supervisory authority for data protection if you are of the opinion that the processing of your personal data breaches data protection law.